qaul/qaul.net/README_OSX.md

 Build qaul.net on Mac OSX
 =========================

-This tutorial describes all the steps to build qaul.net-ng on a Debian Linux derivate.
-It has been tested on the following versions:
+This tutorial describes all the steps to build qaul.net-ng on Mac OSX> It has been tested on the following versions of Mac OSX:

 * OSX 10.8 (Snow Leopard)